FiniteUI/Youtube-Archiver/README.md

 docker build . -t playlistarchiver docker run --name PlaylistArchiver --mount type=bind,source="D:\Youtube Archive",target=/videos --restart always playlistarchiver
 ```
+A bind mount is created to store the video files.
 Keep in mind the paths in the commands above are for my personal set up, and would need to be changed.